 Mini cribs, even if they aren’t a formal portable crib, are generally much easier to move around the house.
 Some babies nap in certain rooms, while sleeping at night in other rooms.

 If you want the flexibility of moving your crib around the house, this option can give that kind of freedom more easily than a traditional crib.

 If you’ve decided this kind of crib is right for you, there are several factors to consider that can help make it work best for your situation.

 Here is a review of the seven best mini cribs that are all amazing in their own ways!

 Best Portable Mini Crib

 The biggest benefit of a small crib is its ability to fit almost anywhere.
-If the baby sleeps in your room at night, but you need to work elsewhere during the day, you can easily move this crib to another part of the house.
+If the baby sleeps in your room at night, but you need the baby to sleep elsewhere during the day, you can easily move this crib to another part of the house.
 Portability means your child can sleep in a familiar sleep environment, no matter where they go!

-This crib has a super trendy design and comes in a natural wood finish or in two pretty, pastel colors.
+This crib has a super trendy design and comes in black, white or in two pretty, pastel colors.
 It’s foldable and has wheels, making it easy to transport.
 It’s also several inches smaller than other mini cribs, making it even more adaptable to small spaces.